alecramsay/MM2/data/README.md

 ## Election Results

-These came from the [US House repository](https://github.com/alecramsay/ushouse).
+These came from the [US House](https://github.com/alecramsay/ushouse) and incorporate imputed results for uncontested elections.